martin0626/martin0626/README.md

 ### Hi there, I'm Martin 👋
--👀 I’m working with React, JavaScript and TypeScript.
+-👀 I’m working with React and NodeJS.

 -🎓 I am currently pursying my Masters degree in computer science and working on my own projects..